-Engaging the 8 year old child, not as much – but this time we traveled with friends and it was great.
+Engaging the 8-year-old child, not as much – but this time we travelled with friends and it was great.
 We ate, drank and played – the 4.5 hours didn’t pass in a jiffy but then they passed.

 So what do you do in Milan when you have no itinerary?

 Since the time I have started to live in Switzerland, I have gotten extremely lazy; I mean I want to travel but then I don’t want to plan.
 To call a spade a spade, if I was travelling all the way from Asia (read India), I would have shopped, planned and made lists for a trip like this.
 Whoever does that for “impromptu” trips?

 Fortunately (or not), Milan is a very “all work and less play” kind of a city and there isn’t a whole lot to do – one discovers that when you take the next best thing to no planning – the hop off hop on bus.

 We visited the Duomo, Milan on all the 3 days; this is where everything was – the culture, the museums, the hysteria, the shopping, the Christmas markets and the cafes.
 So if you go to the Duomo, you are sorted.
 Apart from that, we also visited the Castello, which was gorgeous; the biggest regret was not finding the tickets to the Last Supper (for this I might need to go back).
 However, what you could also do while in Milan would be to relax in the Parco Sempione, walk along the corso magenta and tour the canals.

 What one shouldn’t or can’t miss in Milan is the shopping; it is after all the fashion capital and rightly so.
 Everyone around me had their own style statements and I was shaken; winters have always been tricky – one can either be warm or stylish.
 Striking the balance between the two is a subtle art of giving a fuck.